urbanrotnik/scinote-api-v1-docs/source/includes/_inventory_columns.md

 }
 ```

 This endpoint retrieves specific column from inventory.
-For list type columns (`RepositoryListValue`), related list items are also included.
+For list type columns (`list`), related list items are also included.

 ### HTTP Request